C0Assassin/RB4-to-RB2/README.md

 *  Los Lobos - La Bamba
 *  Pantera - Cowboys From Hell (Live)
 *  Paramore - Ain't It Fun
+*  Romantics, The - What I Like About You
 *  Skid Row - 18 and Life
 *  Steppenwolf - Born to be Wild
 *  Ted Nugent - Strangehold